NCAR/SWM/README.md

 # SWM

 This repository contains mini-apps to solve the shallow water equations implemented in multiple programming languages and frameworks.
-We recommend getting started with our (quick start guide)[https://swm-documentation.readthedocs.io/en/latest/quick_start/].
+We recommend getting started with our [quick start guide](https://swm-documentation.readthedocs.io/en/latest/quick_start/).
 Visit our [documentation page](https://swm-documentation.readthedocs.io/) for an overview of how the application works and detailed build and run instructions.